 - Create and convert disk images and archives with a simple drag and drop.
-There are also many other convenient ways to invoke DropDMG. - DropDMG supports all the major formats, including compressed .dmg files, .sparsebundle files, .zip and .tar.gz archives, and hybrid disk images.
-Zlib disk images and ZIP archives created by DropDMG are smaller than those created by Disk Utility and the Finder. - Configurations let you reuse common collections of settings, and temporary options let you easily make one-off changes. - Quickly burn files, folders, disk images, or Mac OS X installers to CD or DVD.
+There are also many other convenient ways to invoke DropDMG.
+You can create a disk image or archive from an existing file or folder or create a new blank disk image. - DropDMG supports all the major formats, including compressed .dmg files, .sparsebundle files, .zip and .tar.gz archives, .xip secure archives, and hybrid disk images.
+Zlib disk images and ZIP archives created by DropDMG are smaller than those created by Disk Utility and the Finder. - Configurations let you reuse common collections of settings, and temporary options let you easily make one-off changes. - Quickly burn files, folders, disk images, or macOS installers to CD or DVD.
 Multi-session support lets you add files to an existing CD.